Who We Are

 "As a non-traditional, second-degree student, the NAHN-NY chapter has embraced the value of my distinct attributes.
 The NAHN-NY chapter has guided me and provided the resources that have cemented my passion for nursing.
 NAHN has allowed me to step outside of my comfort zone and grow as a professional.
 I am so thankful for NAHN and hope to teach the next generation of nurses to pursue their dreams with integrity and confidence." -Patricia Rojas RN

-Dr. Michele Crespo-Fierro is a clinical assistant professor at NYU Meyers College of Nursing.
+Dr. Michele Crespo-Fierro is a clinical associate professor at NYU Meyers College of Nursing.
 She is the director of the NYU Meyers LEAD Honors Program.
 She graduated from NYU Meyers’ traditional baccalaureate program and received a Master’s of Science in Community Health Nursing and a Master’s of Public Health in Community Health Education with a subspecialty in HIV/AIDS Nursing from the Hunter-Bellevue School of Nursing at Hunter College, City University of New York.
 She completed a doctorate (PhD) at the Graduate Center, City University of New York.
 Her dissertation explored the culture care needs of Puerto Rican women receiving HIV care from Nurse Practitioners in New York City.
 Her areas of interest are HIV care, the social determinants of health, culturally congruent care and linguistically appropriate services, LGBTQ and adolescent health needs, nursing workforce diversity and diverse student support, addressing the STEM pipeline issues for students of color.
 She has published numerous articles and presented nationally and internationally on these topic areas.
 She is certified in Advanced AIDS nursing care.
-She is the recipient of various awards, scholarships, fellowships and grants and is the President-Elect of the New York chapter of the National Association of Hispanic Nurses.
+She is the recipient of various awards, scholarships, fellowships and grants.

 Marisol Montoya is currently serving the minority community of the South Bronx as an Emergency Room nurse.
 She believes the most intimate relationship each individual has is the relationship with their body, and health is the language of this relationship.
 Through her work as an ER nurse and NAHN she brings this awareness to the community so each individual may be equipped with the tools of knowledge and thus feel empowered to recognize their responsibility of this relationship.